Friendship School is a special education school in Imperial Beach that serves students

 In 2012, the school earned a

 Golden Bell Award from the California School Boards Association for its Assistive Technology and Sensory Integration Program.
 Friendship School also has a

 multi-sensory environment which features a variety of sensory equipment to help students learn through all of their senses.

-The five-classroom school serves students from the southern areas of the county.
+The five-classroom school serves students from southern San Diego County.
 Each classroom is staffed by a teacher and two student attendants.
-Each teacher holds a moderate/severe specialist credential and all staff are continually trained on specialized health care procedures.
-Class sizes range from eight to ten students, with a staff-to-student ratio of one adult for every three students.
+Each teacher holds a moderate/severe specialist credential, and all staff members are continually trained on specialized health care procedures.
+Class sizes range from eight to 10 students, with a staff-to-student ratio of one adult for every three students.

-Each student is continually evaluated by the teacher and related service staff to determine the most appropriate curriculum to meet his or her needs.
-An Individualized Education Program (IEP) tied to the state standards is designed for each student.
-The IEPs emphasize functional skills areas, including language and communication development, pre-academic skills, social skills, community interaction, daily living skills, vocational skills, and leisure and recreation.
+Each student is continually evaluated by the teacher and related service staff members to determine the most appropriate curriculum to meet his or her needs.
+An Individualized Education Program (IEP) tied to California Standards is designed for each student.
+The IEPs emphasize functional skills areas, including language and communication development; pre-academic skills; social skills; community interaction; daily living skills; vocational skills; and leisure and recreation.
 Students receive related services as needed, such as vision support, deaf and hard-of-hearing support, occupational therapy, speech therapy, and assistive technology services.

 The school has a full-time nurse, a part-time occupational therapist, a part-time speech and language therapist, a part-time assistive technology specialist, a part-time psychologist, and a physical therapist on consultation.